You are eligible to enroll at Morton College if you are:

 - Official scores from the Test of English as a Foreign Language (TOEFL)

-- Official transcripts of secondary school records and those from each college previously attended accompanied by a certified English translation by Educational Credentials Evaluators, Inc. or by World Education Services, Inc.
+- Official transcripts of secondary school records and from each college previously attended accompanied by a certified English translation by a foreign credential agency accredited by (NACES) National Association of Credential Evaluation Services.